cswank/kcli/README.md

 And navigate to a message and hit enter to see the message:

 <img src="./docs/five.png"/>

+### SSH Tunnels
+If you set the --ssh=\<SSH USERNAME> flag one ssh tunnel is opened up per kafka host from the --addresses flag so you can connect to a remote cluster.
+You must have password-less ssh enabled for this to work.

 ### Searching
 You can search for a string on either a partition or topic.
 When you search